 TECO 2030 ASA Expands its Partnership with Chart Industries Inc to Include all Howden solutions for Ship Efficiency and Carbon Emissions Reductions

-/EIN News/ -- LYSAKER, Norway, May 03, 2023 (GLOBE NEWSWIRE) -- TECO 2030 (OSE: TECO, OTCQX: TECFF, ISIN: NO0010887516) and Chart Industries, Inc. (NYSE: GTLS, “Chart”) have expanded their existing cooperation agreement on Chart’s Cryogenic Carbon Capture™ process technology (“CCC”), to include Chart’s offer of liquid cryogenic fuel storage and supply systems, as well as Howden’s hydrogen solutions.
+LYSAKER, Norway, May 03, 2023 (GLOBE NEWSWIRE) -- TECO 2030 (TECOTECFFTECO and Chart Industries, Inc. GTLS "Chart"))) have expanded their existing cooperation agreement on Chart's Cryogenic Carbon Capture™ process technology ("CCC"), to include Chart's offer of liquid cryogenic fuel storage and supply systems, as well as Howden's hydrogen solutions.

 Picture text: Onboard carbon capture and storage concept